bregman-arie/system-design-notebook/README.md

 If you are here because you have a system design interview, here are a couple of suggestions

+More specific suggestions based on the phase of the interview:

-### What to ask yourself when you see a design and asked to give an opinion on it
+### What to ask yourself when you see a system design

 Note: You might want to ask yourself these questions also after you've done performing a system design